 The team did not spend high capital on a back in the draft, but did add Eno Benjamin to the roster.
 Benjamin averaged the most receptions per game (2.3) over his collegiate career for all running backs invited to the combine this season.
 Drake has a season in 2018 in which he ranked 13th in yards per route run among backs (1.42), but also was 51-of-55 qualifiers in the same area in 2017 (0.91).
 I do not view Edmonds or Benjamin as potential thorns to Drake running the ball, but either can stand to threaten receiving opportunities.

-All things considered, I am very high on Drake’s fantasy prospects for the 2020 season.
-I believe he is in a similar bucket of backs such as Miles Sanders and Austin Ekeler who have some risk as we inherently don’t expect them to reach 300 touches this upcoming season, but possess the per-week upside to flirt with RB1 potential over the course of the season and have the spike-week capability to swing weeks in the favor of their fantasy teams.
+All things considered, I believe Drake is in a similar bucket of backs such as Miles Sanders and Austin Ekeler who have some risk as we inherently don’t expect them to reach 300 touches this upcoming season, but possess the per-week upside to flirt with RB1 potential over the course of the season and have the spike-week capability to swing weeks in the favor of their fantasy teams.

 From a dynasty perspective, there is something to be said for moving Drake right now as a sound process that is not going to break you frequently.
 On more rosters than not, that is the side of this I lie on.
 It is not often you can move a running back that has been a committee back for his entire career, is near the age apex for the position, and has no long-term contractual leverage for the highest point of cost of his career to date.